UKCloud/documentation/articles/openstack/ostack-how-move-resources.md

 ---
-title: How to move resources between OpenStack regions | UKCloud Ltd
+title: How to move resources between OpenStack regions
 description: Helps you understand how you can move resources between OpenStack regions
 services: openstack
 author: Sue Highmoor